derekcheungsa/yfinance-wrapper/README.md

 - pandas & numpy (Data processing)
 - Flask-Caching (Response caching)

+## Support
+If you find this project helpful and would like to support my work, consider buying me a coffee at [buymeacoffee.com/aifornoncoders](https://buymeacoffee.com/aifornoncoders).
+Your support means a lot!

 ## Disclaimer

 This is not an official Yahoo Finance repository.
 All data and information provided by this API wrapper are sourced from Yahoo Finance and are subject to their terms of use.